PISCES Robotic International Space Mining Competition

 Research Investigating Dust Explusion Removal Systems

-Hōkū `ae`a: means ‘planet’ (literally translated as ‘wandering star’)
+Hōkū lele: means shooting star or meteor. (literally translated as ‘flying star’)

 The Pacific International Space Center for Exploration Systems, or PISCES, is a Hawaii State Government Aerospace Agency located in beautiful Hilo, Hawaii.